Matt90hz/IncaTechnologies.LocalizationFramework/README.md

 ### How to use IncaReader?

-`IncaLocReader` is the default concrete implementation of `IIncaLocReader`.
-It can be customized such that the created version can work in a new way or it can be personalized by overriding its methods and properties.

-To use the default implementation your project must embed .incaloc files as a resource that reflects the properties that has to be localized.
-This file must be an xml file that is named as [NameSpace].[Class].incaloc, the content must match the following pattern:
+`IncaLocReader` is a concrete implementation of `IIncaLocReader`.
+It can be customized by overriding its methods and properties if needed.
+To use this implementation your project must embed .incaloc files as a resource that reflects the properties that shall be localized.
+This file must be an xml file whose name match the pattern **[NameSpace].[Class].incaloc**, the content of the file instead must match the following pattern:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>